lancejpollard/lancejpollard/readme.md

 <p align="center">
   If you have the truth and you are on the right, I want to talk to you.<br/>
   If you have the truth and you are on the left, I want to talk to you.<br/>
-  Otherwise I will keep on thinking, detached from the input stream, and figure out a model myself.
+  Otherwise I will keep on thinking, detached from the community stream, and figure out a model myself.
 </p>

 <p align="center">